Although I am writing this at the beginning of the school year, the truth is that stress can come at any point throughout the year!

 But relax… don't get stressed over this… I'm here to tell you…it can get better!

-I was working with a first grade teacher this week who was feeling a stressed about training her students with all the procedures in ELA, Math and management routines.
+I was working with a first grade teacher this week who was feeling stressed about training her students with all the procedures in ELA, Math, and management routines.
 She is a new teacher and new to our district.
 She was feeling frazzled and close to breaking down.
-I sat with her for awhile and we talked through what she was feeling and how we could make things better.
+I sat with her for a while and we talked through what she was feeling and how we could make things better.

 When I asked where the stress was coming from, she said all the other teachers around her seemed to have it all together!